 Once users have made their way past this “biometric bouncer” they’ll get access to a number of features designed especially for those who have had - in the words of founders Kyle Addison and Avery Platz - “a couple of drinks.”

 Users can kick things off with a crowd-sourced Truth or Dare game, where strangers post up challenges and reward others with points for completing them, or you can find more like-minded boozers with a map of other users, including info about how many are at a given watering hole and what the average BAV of the group is.
 There’s even a Drunk Dial feature that puts Livr users in touch with each other at random.

-Users are only let into the app if their BAC hits a certain level.
 The app’s creators say that this might be useful if users want to “hook up or maybe start something – that’s totally within the realm of possibility”.
 Also within the realm of possibility are a) you getting laughed at by a group of drunken strangers and b) idiots being lured into alleyways by the promise of friendship (cough cough) only to get mugged.
 Remember: technology is all about enabling traditional human relationships.

 The team behind Livr are also keen to get in on the whole ephemeral-media thing that Snapchat proved was so consistently reliable, and to this end have introduced a “Blackout” button that will “completely erase all evidence of what you’ve done that evening”.

 Besides the dubious re-branding of blackouts (a key determinant of alcoholism) as a handy way to press reset on irritating memories, it’s not quite clear exactly how the “super revolutionary” Blackout feature will work – presumably, users will have disposable profiles, otherwise other users could just, you know, remember what you'd done using their brains.